tudo-astroparticlephysics/PROPOSAL/doc/source/Installation.rst

 .. code-block:: shell

-   apt install cmake doxygen liblog4cplus-dev libboost-dev
+   apt install cmake doxygen liblog4cplus-dev

 Package names may vary depending on OS.
 Then you can install PROPOSAL at your preferred location.